2003 Colchester Borough Council election

-Map of the results of the 2003 Colchester council election.
-Conservatives in blue, Liberal Democrats in yellow, Labour in red and independents in light grey.
-Wards in dark grey were not contested in 2003.

 The 2003 Colchester Borough Council election took place on 1 May 2003 to elect members of Colchester Borough Council in Essex, England.
-This was the same day as the other 2003 United Kingdom local elections.
+This was the same day as the other local elections.
 One third of the seats were up for election and the council stayed under no overall control.

 Background

-Prior to the election, two sitting Labour councillors resigned from the party, leaving the Labour group with 4 seats.
+Prior to the election, five councillors changed their affiliation.
+Two sitting Labour councillors resigned from the party, leaving the Labour group with 4 seats.
 Don Quinn (St Andrew's) left the Labour group to sit as an Independent, whilst Phillip Hawkins (Wivenhoe Cross) resigned his seat after moving to Scotland.
+In Highwoods, three Liberal Democrat councillors left the party and became Independents in early 2003.

 Before the election the Conservatives were the largest party with 24 seats, the Liberal Democrats had 23 seats, Labour had 4 seats, there were 8 independents and 1 seat was vacant.
 The council was run by a cabinet comprising 3 Conservatives, 3 Liberal Democrats and 1 Labour members.

 21 seats were being contested, with 2 seats available in Wivenhoe Cross due to the vacancy.
 The remaining 20 seats all had the sitting councillors defending their seats and included the Labour group leader Tim Young in St Andrew's and the Conservative mayor Nigel Chapman in Fordham and Stour.
-Meanwhile, in Highwoods, Ian Ringer, defended the seat as an independent after leaving the Liberal Democrats earlier in 2003.
+Meanwhile, in Highwoods, Ian Ringer, defended the seat as an independent.

+Summary

 Election result

-Prior to the election, 3 Liberal Democrat councillors from Highwoods ward defected and sat as Independents, reducing the Liberal Democrat group to 23 councillors.

 Before the election one seat was vacant in Wivenhoe Cross ward.